kylef-archive/GoReactive/README.md

 ### Observables

-At it's simplest form, an `Observable` as an interface which allows you to subscribe to events, the next value, the completion or the failure.
+At it's simplest form, an `Observable` is an interface which allows you to subscribe to events, the next value, the completion or the failure.

 ```go
 observable.Subscribe(